 The knurled nuts can be found in-store (locations may vary), but for some reason they have different links on their site, so if you want to do an in-store pickup that doesn't require shipping, search their page for 6-32 knurled nut and you should find ones you can pick up in store.

 Too much work?
-If you're interested in having them made and delivered, I'd be happy to do so for $15 shipped to anywhere in the CONUS.
-Just send me an email at email@example.com
+If you're interested in having them made and delivered, I'd be happy to do so for $20 shipped to anywhere in the CONUS.
+You can place an order below.

 Let me know in the comments below if you have any thoughts or questions!
 Thanks for reading!